 9. Secure Car Insurance

-Texas law requires all vehicles to carry minimum liability insurance.
+Law requires all vehicles to carry minimum liability insurance.
 Shop around for quotes and ensure your policy is in place before driving your newly purchased used car.

 10. Avoid Common Pitfalls